 Soft & Plump – High-quality buds will feel soft and plump, similar to ripe fruit.
 It should also maintain its shape when handled.

 Supple – Buds should never feel dry or brittle to the touch.
 Properly cured flower is supple and springy.
-If you notice any sharp points, the flower may not be properly cut, or it may be old and dried out.
+If you notice any sharp points, the flower may not be properly cut or be old and dried out.

-Stickiness – Trichomes are sticky by nature, so your flower should feel tacky to the touch.
+Stickiness – Trichomes are naturally sticky, so your flower should feel tacky to the touch.
 However, it should not feel saturated or damp.
-Wet buds are a sign of an improper cure and, in most cases, it will be difficult to consume and often has an unpleasant taste.
+Wet buds are a sign of an improper cure and, in most cases, they will be difficult to consume and often has an unpleasant taste.

 Springiness – Correctly cured flower will return to its original shape when pressure is applied.
 If you squeeze the buds and notice a depression or dent, it is a sign that the flower is too moist.
-If the flower breaks and falls apart immediately, it is a sign of dryness.
+If the flower breaks and falls apart immediately, it signifies dryness.